cau-se/theodolite/docs/creating-a-benchmark.md

 #### Filesystem

 Alternatively, resources can also be read from the filesystem, Theodolite has access to.
-This usually requires that the Benchmark resources are available in a volume, which is mounted into the container Theodolite.
+This usually requires that the Benchmark resources are available in a volume, which is mounted into the Theodolite container.

 ```yaml
 filesystem: